shawnweisfeld/FY18P20Labs/AzureIaaS/SingleRegionHALab/index.md

 1. VMs will be placed inside a [Virtual Network/Subnet](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview) with appropriate [Network Security Groups](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-nsg) to limit traffic.

 This lab is based on the following article: [Run load-balanced VMs for scalability and availability](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/virtual-machines-windows/multi-vm).
 NOTE: at the time of writing this lab the ARM template at the bottom of the article is broken.

+This lab will take about 45 minutes to complete.

 ## Lab Navigation
 1. [Overview](./) *<-- you are here*